Medi58/EmbeddedHandsOnProjects/Chronometer/README.md

 ***Introduction***

 A simple demonstration on how to use timer interrupts on the STM32F4Discovery board.
-This chornometer measures time milliseconds precision
+This chornometer measures time 1 milliseconds precision.